Daniel Romanchuk

-Daniel Romanchuk (born 3 August 1998) is an American Paralympic athlete who competes primarily in wheelchair racing events.
-He won the Chicago Marathon on October 7, 2018; just under a month later, he became the first American to win the men's wheelchair race at the New York City Marathon, as well as the youngest winner in the history of the wheelchair event in New York.
+Daniel Romanchuk (born August 3, 1998) is an American Paralympic athlete who competes primarily in wheelchair racing events.
+He won the Chicago Marathon on October 7, 2018.
+Less than a month later, he made history as the first American to win the men's wheelchair race at the New York City Marathon, becoming the youngest winner in the event's history.
+He subsequently won the New York City Marathon race again in 2019 and 2024.

 Romanchuk followed up these wins with a win at the Boston Marathon on April 15, 2019.
 He became the first American man to win Boston's wheelchair division since 1993.
 With his victory at the London Marathon in April 2019, Romanchuk also won the World Para Athletics Marathon Championships title.

 Early life

 Romanchuk was born in Mount Airy, Maryland with spina bifida, a birth defect in which there is incomplete closing of the backbone and membranes around the spinal cord.
 When he was 2, his parents enrolled him in an adaptive sports program linked to the Kennedy Krieger Institute in nearby Baltimore.
 He participated in his first track meet at age 6, but also took part in other sports, including archery, sled hockey, and softball.
 In track events, he set age-group records and took part in national competitions at an early age.
+He is of Ukrainian descent.